Temporary Part-time Security Staff - Department of Public Safety

 Application Deadline: This posting may be closed at any time at the discretion of the University.

-Grand Valley State University has a COVID-19 Vaccine requirement that requires all faculty, staff and students to be vaccinated.
+Grand Valley State University has a COVID-19 Vaccine policy that requires all faculty, staff and students to be vaccinated.
 New hires will be expected to adhere to the policy unless they are eligible for allowable exemptions or postponement.
+We will require proper documentation upon hire.
 Up-to-date information can be found on our Lakers Together website.

 Grand Valley State University does not discriminate against students, faculty or staff in any of its employment practices or in its educational programs or activities.
 Grand Valley State University is guided by values for inclusiveness and community which are integral to our mission to educate students to shape their lives, their professions, and their societies, and to enrich the community through excellent teaching, active scholarship, and public service.
 The University is an affirmative action, equal opportunity institution.
 It encourages diversity and provides equal opportunity in education, employment, all of its programs, and the use of its facilities.
 Members of the University community, including candidates for employment or admissions, and visitors or guests, have the right to be free from acts of harassment and discrimination, which are prohibited if they discriminate or harass on the basis of age, color, disability, familial status, height, marital status, national origin, political affiliation, race, religion, veteran or active duty military status or weight.
 In addition, Grand Valley is required by Title IX of the Education Amendments of 1972 to ensure that none of its education programs and activities discriminate on the basis of sex/gender.
 Sex includes sex stereotypes, gender identity, gender expression, sexual orientation, and pregnancy or parenting status.
 The Office for Title IX and Institutional Equity serves as a resource for the GVSU community and assists individuals who may have been impacted by discrimination or harassment in connecting with resources, imposes measures that protect or support access to programs and activities, and oversees the university’s grievance process for allegations of discrimination and harassment.
 Inquiries regarding the application of Title IX may be referred to the Title IX Coordinator, 4015 Zumberge Hall, firstname.lastname@example.org, (616) 331-9530.